juusohai/Runtti/README.md

 # Runtti

-Short description of Demo Font.
-Read more about this [project](https://github.com/raphaelbastide/Unified-Font-Repository/blob/master/ABOUT.en_us.md)

-Runtti is a somewhat slanted display typeface inspired by Carolingian minuscule's and textura's letterforms.
+Runtti is a casual curveless and slightly slanted display typeface inspired by textura's letterforms and contemporary graffiti lettering.

 ## Specimen